 “We have to make an effort,” she said.
 “It’s unacceptable to say, ‘Oh, it’s just too late, we are not going to try to do anything.’”

 The colorblind ideology behind this charade simply placates and broadly downplays how the power and scourge of racism has instilled an effective ethos of privilege counterbalanced by a pathos of despair that seemingly reinforces structural marginalization coming from white non-Hispanic groups.

 When does it become irrelevant to you that no matter how much money or notoriety gets thrown your way you will have gained nothing in the end.
-That all you essentially will be doing is submitting and contributing to the facile Horatio Alger myths about success along with the critique proffered by most whites about the unequal success and wealth achieved comparatively by race in America.
+That all you essentially will be doing is submitting and contributing to the facile Horatio Alger myths about success along with the critique proffered by most whites about the rationale for unequal success and wealth achieved comparatively by race in America.
 An ideology that has been overbought by many and certainly among more than a few minorities who are unwilling to accede that this is a highly unethical and morally reprehensible price to pay for their fallacious version of socioeconomic equality.